Cookie choices

 The next billing question is refund boundaries

-One-time billing clarity is not the whole commercial trust story.
+One-time billing clarity is not the whole trust story.
 Buyers also need to know what refund review can and cannot do.

 • Read the refund policy if eligibility materially affects your decision.